dishamodi0910/APIVerse/Existing_API_Collection/NASA_Mars_Rover_Photos_API/README.md

 ## Features
 - Select a Mars rover (Curiosity, Opportunity, Spirit).
-- Pick a date to view photos taken by the selected rover on that date.
+- Pick a date to view photos taken by the selected rover.
 - Display photos in a responsive grid layout.

 ## How to Generate a NASA API Key